-Districts, election from (superseded), Const.
-Art VII (O), § 2

-Appellate jurisdiction, 18.010, Combin 22200 VII (O), § 2 Attorneys, discipline of, 9.470 to 9.580 Contempt of court, 33.100 to 33.150 Election of judges by position number; designation of position number on ballots, 252.110 Therefor of fudges Ch.
-252; Const.
+- Districts, election from (superseded), Const.
+Art VII (O), § 2 - Election of judges by position number; designation of position number on ballots, 252.110

+Chief justice, who to serve as (superseded), Const Art.
+VII (0), § 5

+Terms to be appointed by law; must be one annual term at capital, Const.
 Art.
-VII (A), 2.050 §1, Const.
-Art.
-VII (O), § 2 (superseded) Files of court, what are, custody, 7.090, 7.110 Chief justice, who to serve as (superseded), Const T4isis council XIO • Art.
-VII (O), § 5 Judicial power vested in Supreme Court, Const.
-2.080 Art.
-VII (A), § 1 Jurisdiction may be changed by law, Const.
-Art.
-VII (A), § 2 Terms to be appointed by law; must be one annual term at capital, Const.
-Art.
-VII (A), § 4 Tibrant of Supreme Court, Ch.
-9 Transcripts on appeals, where to be sent, 19.080 Omicinal jurisdiction Const.
-Art.
-VII (A), 9 4 2.120 Records of Supreme Court, what constitute, 7.010 to 7.030, 7.060 Powers of court, generally, 1.010 Retirement of judges, 1.310 to 1.380 2.130 Seal of court, 1.030 Term of office of judges, Const.
-Art.
-II, § 14, Art.
+VII (A), § 4 Transcripts on appeals, where to be sent, 19.080

+Powers of court, generally, 1.010

 Original jurisdiction, Const.
 Art.
-VII (A), § 2 77TT (A) & 1 APT.
-VII.
-(U).
-0 0 2.141 Vacancy in office of judge, filling of, Const.
+VII (A), § 2

+- Compensation of clerk of Supreme Court, 8.110 Expenditure without allotment prohibited in certain cases, 291.238 - Opinions must be filed with Secretary of State at end of term, Const.
 Art.
-Compensation of clerk of Supreme Court, 8.110 VII (O), § 4 Expenditure without allotment prohibited in certain 2.010 aagag 901 938 Number of judges not to exceed seven, Const.
-Art.
-Opinions must be filed with Secretary or State at VII (O), § 2 end of term, Const.
-Art.
-VII (A), § 4 Salary of judges, 292.315 2.310 2.020 Administrative assistant to Chief Justice, compen- Judge may not accept other nonjudicial office dur- cation of 8.260 ing term, Const.
-Art.
-VII (A), § 7 Oath of office, Const.
-Art.
-VII (A), § 7 Administrative assistant to Chief Justice is exec- Qualifications of judges.
-Const.
-Art.
-VII (U), § 2 utive secretary of judicial council, 1.810 Removal of judge, Const.
-Art.
-VII (O), § 20 Circuit judges, assignment of, 3.100 -
+VII (A), § 4

+- Administrative assistant to Chief Justice, compensation of, 8.260 - Administrative assistant to Chief Justice is executive secretary of judicial council, 1.810 - Circuit judges, assignment of, 3.100

-- 2.010 Number of judges of Supreme Court.
-The Supreme Court shall consist of seven judges. - 2.020 Qualifications of judges.
-(1) The judges of the Supreme Court shall be citizens of the United States, and shall have resided in this state at least three years next preceding their election or appointment. - (2) All persons elected judges of the Supreme Court must, at time of their election, have been admitted to practice in the Supreme Court of Oregon. - 2.030 [Reserved for expansion] - 2.040 Position number of judges.
-The positions of the members of the Supreme Court shall be designated by the numbers 1 to 7, following the designation made by section 1, chapter 241, Laws of Oregon 1929, and each incumbent shall be designated by the same position number as the judge whom he succeeds in office. - 2.050 Chief Justice and Acting Chief Justice.
+2.010 Number of judges of Supreme Court.
+The Supreme Court shall consist of seven judges.

+2.020 Qualifications of judges.
+(1) The judges of the Supreme Court shall be citizens of the United States, and shall have resided in this state at least three years next preceding their election or appointment.

+(2) All persons elected judges of the Supreme Court must, at time of their election, have been admitted to practice in the Supreme Court of Oregon.

+2.030 [Reserved for expansion]

+2.040 Position number of judges.
+The positions of the members of the Supreme Court shall be designated by the numbers 1 to 7, following the designation made by section 1, chapter 241, Laws of Oregon 1929, and each incumbent shall be designated by the same position number as the judge whom he succeeds in office.

+2.050 Chief Justice and Acting Chief Justice.
 (1) On the first Monday in January of each odd-numbered year, a Chief Justice and an Acting Chief Justice of the Supreme Court shall be selected from their own number, by members of the Supreme Court.
 A vote of a majority of the members of the court shall be necessary for the election to each position.
-The Chief Justice and Acting Chief Justice shall each hold office for a term of two years and until the first Monday in January of the second year after their election. - (2) The Acting Chief Justice shall perform the duties of the Chief Justice during the periods of his absence or incapacity. - 2.060 Circuit court judge sitting temporarily as Supreme Court judge.
-(1) Whenever the business of the Supreme Court is congested or any judge of that court is by reason of illness, or other good cause, absent or unable to bear his part of the work of the court, the Supreme Court may designate a circuit judge or judges to sit temporarily as a member or members of the Supreme Court while the work of the court may reasonably require the assistance of such circuit judge or judges. - (2) Any circuit judge so called to assist the Supreme Court shall perform the service so required, and shall be entitled to receive from the state his actual expenses incurred thereby, to be audited and paid as provided by law for the payment of the expenses of
+The Chief Justice and Acting Chief Justice shall each hold office for a term of two years and until the first Monday in January of the second year after their election.

+(2) The Acting Chief Justice shall perform the duties of the Chief Justice during the periods of his absence or incapacity.

+2.060 Circuit court judge sitting temporarily as Supreme Court judge.
+(1) Whenever the business of the Supreme Court is congested or any judge of that court is by reason of illness, or other good cause, absent or unable to bear his part of the work of the court, the Supreme Court may designate a circuit judge or judges to sit temporarily as a member or members of the Supreme Court while the work of the court may reasonably require the assistance of such circuit judge or judges.

+$\sigma$

+(2) Any circuit judge so called to assist the Supreme Court shall perform the service so required, and shall be entitled to receive from the state his actual expenses incurred thereby, to be audited and paid as provided by law for the payment of the expenses of circuit judges designated for service outside of their respective districts.
+The salary of the judge shall be the same as when discharging his duties as circuit judge, and no additional salary or compensation shall be allowed.